sunfounder/davinci-kit-for-raspberry-pi/docs/source/processing/hello_mouse.rst

         line(pointX, pointY, mouseX, mouseY);
     }

-This code above already works smoothly as an interactive program.
+This sketch above already works smoothly as an interactive sketch.

-Next we can add a more advanced event, the mouse click.
-This event can be implemented with the ``mousePressed()`` function, in which I added statements to refresh the target point and clear the screen.
+Next you can add a mouse click event.
+This event can be implemented with the ``mousePressed()`` function, where we add statements to refresh the target point and clear the screen.

 .. code-block:: arduino